stephenkoo/react-basic/README.md

 ## Quick Start

+You must have Node version ≥6 and [Yarn](https://yarnpkg.com/en/docs/install) to run this app.
+Follow the [instructions here](#having-problems-starting?) to install them.

+1. `nvm use`
+1. `yarn`
 1. `yarn start`
 1. Open http://localhost:3000/ to see the app

+### Having Problems Starting?

+If you’re having problems starting the app, try installing the required tools:

+1. `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.4/install.sh | bash` - Installs [nvm](https://github.com/creationix/nvm#install-script), which is used to install Node.
+1. `nvm install` - Installs the Node version found in this app’s `.nvmrc`
+1. `nvm use` - Uses that Node version
+1. `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` - Installs [Homebrew](https://brew.sh/), which is used to install Yarn.
+1. `brew install yarn` - Installs yarn
+1. `yarn`
+1. `yarn start`
+1. If `yarn start` still fails, follow any instructions in your CLI

+## Running Tests, Deployment, and Other Tasks

 | Other common commands   | What they do                                          |
 | ----------------------- | ----------------------------------------------------- |